 Our Science Ambassadors are current students in the Faculty of Science from across many different disciplines; they volunteer their time to help with a range of future student, alumni and current student activities.
-Applications are now open for the 2018 intake.
-Please see the Position Description here.
-Applications close at 5pm, Friday 27 October.

 This self-paced award allows you to gain recognition on your academic transcript of results for extra-curricular leadership and volunteering activities.
 Activities like these help you to develop career-related skills and build valuable professional networks.